KazanExpress/bound/README.md

 ### Object relationships

-The ['Bound`](#bound) class groups relationships together in a form of an object to subscribe all of their fields to changes.
+The [`Bound`](#bound) class groups relationships together in a form of an object to subscribe all of their fields to changes.

 Essentially, it maps all bound object's properties to their [binding relationships](#binding) using internal [storage](#bound-instance) that contains these relationships in a map identical to the object itself.